What we’re funding

 Cannabinoid research in the clinic

 Thanks to your support we managed to raise the funds for a first-of-its-kind-in-the-UK clinical trial into using cannabinoids to treat brain tumours.
 The phase II clinical trial will explore whether combining Sativex with temozolomide works better than using temozolomide alone and whether participants receiving Sativex live longer, better lives.
-We’re poised to start the trial in Spring 2023 and can’t wait to see the results.
+The trial opened in February 2023 and can’t wait to see the results.

 Our latest research grants